-This interactive presentation contains the latest oil & gas production data from 10793 selected horizontal wells in the Permian (Texas & New Mexico) through December 2016.
+This interactive presentation contains the latest oil & gas production data from 11148 selected horizontal wells in the Permian (Texas & New Mexico) that started producing since 2010 (2009 for New Mexico), through February 2017.

 This “Ultimate recovery” overview shows how all these horizontal wells progress towards their ultimate recovery, as their production rate slows down over time.
 All wells are grouped by the quarter in which they started production.